 The replacement of missing teeth is important for both your dental health and your overall physical well-being, restoring function and stability that will support your best quality of life.
-The development of implant dentistry has revolutionized tooth replacement, offering patients with one or more lost teeth the opportunity to “replace in kind” with stable, permanent results.
+The development of implant dentistry has revolutionized tooth replacement, offering patients with one or more lost teeth the opportunity to “replace in-kind” with stable, permanent results.
+Dental implants are a restorative dentistry procedure that Dr. Sousa offers in Long Island, New York.

 Dr. Sousa places all types of dental implants at East Hills Dental Associates and offers the experienced, comprehensive dental care necessary for a successful result that will withstand the test of time.
 Taking into consideration all aspects affecting the function and aesthetics of your smile, Dr. Sousa uses advanced digital technology and diagnostics to develop a personalized treatment plan for your unique needs and goals.